ipeluffo/ipeluffo.github.io/content/posts/apache_airflow_kubernetes.md

 📌  NOTE: This process must stay alive for the mount to be accessible ...
 ```

-Finally, having the mount running, pods will be able to mount cluster node's folder where they'll be able to read and write files which will be written into our host machine.
+Finally, having the mount running, pods will be able to mount the cluster node's folder where they'll
+be able to read and write files which will be written into our host machine.

 ### PostgreSQL
 In this and the following sections, we'll define the necessary Kubernetes objects to run the
 pods that we need to run Airflow.

-First, we'll define a `Deployment` and a `Service` to run a PostgreSQL instance where Airflow
+First, we'll define a `Deployment` and a `Service` to run a PostgreSQL instance that Airflow
 will use.
 We can also define a `Pod` object, but in this case, they'll be automatically created
 when we create the `Deployment`.

-If you're not familiar with thes Kubernetes concepts, I recommend having a quick read to the
+If you're not familiar with these Kubernetes concepts, I recommend having a quick read to the
 links below:
 * `Deployment`: [https://kubernetes.io/docs/concepts/workloads/controllers/deployment/](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)
 * `Service`: [https://kubernetes.io/docs/concepts/services-networking/service/](https://kubernetes.io/docs/concepts/services-networking/service/)